 Board of Advisors -

-Since March 2018 BCVA has been strengthening our partnerships with our advisers into a formal board.
+Since March 2018 BCVA Anand Chhabra has been strengthening our partnerships with our advisers into a informal board.
 Through steering group meetings the following key people both regionally and nationally have agreed to advise and steer Black Country Visual Arts organisation and their projects.
 These highly talented, knowledgeable individuals all with relevant experience have already been involved in the input into the success of our organisation’s projects and future growth over the last few years.
 They steer the vision and purpose and values of BCVA to help profile diversity within the region through any number of artistic outcomes.
 They strategically provide insight, advice and shape all our projects through their various skills sets.

 Bobby Tiwana (Twitter @Bobstaah)